areven/reago/security.md

 This creates a private communication channel between the reporter and the maintainers.

-If you are absolutely unable to or have strong reasons not to use GitHub's vulnerability reporting workflow, please reach out to the author directly at https://github.com/sebastian-nowak.
+If you are absolutely unable to or have strong reasons not to use GitHub's vulnerability reporting workflow, please reach out to us directly at https://areven.com.

 ### Preferred language